Image of picture line

 1. Meet the performance criteria for GMP+ registered laboratories as laid down in Chapter 4 in this document.

-* See TS 1.2 Purchase for a list of accepted laboratory schemes.
+* See TS1.2 Purchase for a list of accepted laboratory schemes.

 3. Registration process